 When will HMRC request a tax deposit or security bond?

 A security bond is a tax deposit requested by HMRC to settle any tax liabilities that may arise in the future if you are at risk of entering financial difficulty.
 If you need to provide a security deposit, you will receive a Notice of Requirement which will detail how much you must pay and when.

 A HMRC security bond is best imagined as a deposit which protects HMRC in case your business is unable to keep up with its tax responsibilities.
 The idea is that if you fail to pay the tax you owe, HMRC will use your security bond to settle this balance.
 Security bonds can be requested for a number of different taxes, however, they are more prevalent when it comes to VAT.

-It is not usual protocol for a VAT security bond to be requested from new start-ups; instead a VAT security bond will only be asked for if HMRC has strong reason to believe you may struggle to keep on top of your liabilities.
+It is not usual protocol for a VAT, PAYE, or NI security bond to be requested from new start-ups; instead a security bond will only be asked for if HMRC has strong reason to believe you may struggle to keep on top of your liabilities.

 This tends to only be the case when a company has been set up by directors who have previously had a company liquidated, or a company which has been sold out of administration.
 Therefore if you are considering purchasing a company out of liquidation, you should calculate the likely cost of this security bond into your figures before completing on the deal.

 In some cases, a Notice of Requirement will be issued to an existing company which is already registered for VAT.
 This would only happen if the director has fallen behind on their tax obligations and HMRC are concerned for the long-term prospects of the company.
 As long as you have kept up with your payments to HMRC you do not need to be concerned about this happening.

 Don't worry - there are thousands of other company directors in the same position.
 If you are struggling to keep up with your Covid loan repayments, speak to a member of the Real Business Rescue team to discuss your options.
 It's Free & Confidential.